Dr. Patel

 In order to determine if ridge augmentation is right for you, you will need to schedule an initial consultation, during which we will examine the overall health of your teeth, review your medical history, and determine what treatment options are best suited to your unique needs.

-If ridge augmentation is determined to be the optimal treatment option for you, the steps involved in your procedure will depend up on whether you are having a soft tissue or hard tissue ridge augmentation.
+If ridge augmentation is determined to be the optimal treatment option for you, the steps involved in your procedure will depend on whether you are having a soft tissue or hard tissue ridge augmentation.
 Regardless of the procedure type, you will typically be given a local anesthetic.
 The type of anesthesia that is used may vary, depending upon the severity of your case as well as your overall sensitivity.

 A soft tissue ridge augmentation begins with a small incision that is made to expose the bone beneath the gum.
 Next, soft tissue is taken from an area of the mouth and placed in the opened area.
 This incision is then sutured shut and allowed time to heal.

 A hard tissue ridge augmentation also begins with a small incision that is made to expose the bone beneath the gum.
 Once this incision is made, a dental bone graft is placed in the opened area.
 Once properly positioned, the socket is sutured and allowed time to heal.
-Healing time for a hard tissue ridge augmentation is typically between six to twelve months.
+Healing time for a hard tissue ridge augmentation is typically between six and twelve months.

 Aftercare for Ridge Augmentation

-Following your ridge augmentation, it will be important to closely follow aftercare instructions.
+Following your ridge augmentation, it will be important to closely follow the aftercare instructions.
 The specific treatment plan for recovery will vary based on each patient’s individual case, but regardless of the severity of your case, you will need to plan on following a soft food diet immediately following your procedure, slowly reintroducing harder foods as your healing progresses.
-It will also be important to not create unnecessary pressure in your mouth, which can occur when using a straw or smoking.
+It will also be important not to create unnecessary pressure in your mouth, which can occur when using a straw or smoking.

 Once the healing process for your ridge augmentation is complete, the most important thing you can do to maximize the benefits and longevity of this procedure is to practice good oral hygiene habits, such as brushing your teeth twice daily and flossing at least once daily, ideally every time you brush your teeth.
 It is also important to practice proper brushing and flossing techniques.
 It is equally important that you continue to schedule regular checkups with your periodontist every six months.
 By maintaining a consistent oral health care routine, you will significantly reduce your risk of developing additional periodontal issues and will continue enjoying a bright and healthy smile.